AaronLaw/my-setting/Raspberry Pi setup notes.md

     sudo apt-get install build-essential

-(If errors come with "mkvirtualenv --python=/opt/python3.4/bin/python3.4 test" when creating the environment, try "sudo apt-get install build-essential python-dev" too.)
+(Update: If errors come with `mkvirtualenv --python=/opt/python3.4/bin/python3.4 test` when creating the environment, this is my fault not compiling python completely.
+Try `sudo apt-get install build-essential python-dev` too and build again.)

 SQLite libs need to be installed in order for Python to have SQLite support.